Haiku translations: a collaboration between Emiko Miyashita, Claudia Brefeld and Eva Moering

 宮 田 勝 MIYATA Masaru

-Japanese fans were enthusiastic about many successful games at the last Rugby World Cup.
-This haiku is certainly reminiscent of the moments of the winning games.
-Certainly "laughing through her tears" means tears of passionate joy, not that some laugh and others cry.
-Rugby is currently a kigo of winter, but since rugby is played all year round in Japan, it is no longer limited to one season.
+Many successful games at the last Rugby World Cup impressed Japanese fans.
+This haiku is sure to evoke the moments of the winning games.
+Surely “laugh through your tears” means tears of passionate joy, not that some laugh and others cry.
+Rugby is currently a kigo of winter, but since rugby is played year round in Japan, it arguably no longer limited to one season.

 乗 り 換 え の 駅 を 彩 る 浴衣 か な